 The term “Agribusiness” was invented in 1957 by Goldberg and Davis.
 It included agrichemicals, breeding, crop production (farming and contract farming), distribution, farm machinery, processing, and seed supply, as well as marketing and retail sales.
 In Uganda agribusiness falls under the agriculture sector.
-From the budget speech of 2023/2024we get to understand how important the agriculture sector is important to Uganda, It (the budget speech) presented how agriculture is to be among those prioritized sectors this financial year through its theme which is Full Monetization of Uganda’s Economy through Commercial Agriculture, Industrialization, Expanding and Broadening Services, Digital Transformation and Market Access.
-Thesector has also performed strongly growing by 5.0% in the previous financial year, despite the dry spell in the first quarter of the financial year.
+From the budget speech of 2023/2024we get to understand how important the agriculture sector is to Uganda, It (the budget speech) presented how agriculture is to be among those prioritized sectors this financial year through its theme which is Full Monetization of Uganda’s Economy through Commercial Agriculture, Industrialization, Expanding and Broadening Services, Digital Transformation and Market Access.
+The agriculture sector has also performed strongly growing by 5.0% in the previous financial year, despite the dry spell in the first quarter of the financial year.
 In particular, food crops, livestock and fishing performed well”, the credit performance of the agriculture sector“.
 The growth in lending to agriculture was 3.3%.
 This underscores the ongoing Government interventions to ensure that agriculture accesses adequate and affordable financing on a sustainable basis.” as well as the population the agriculture sector is employing “Madam Speaker, the November 2022 National Labor Force survey puts the size of the Labor force at 23.5 million people.
-Out of these, 10 million were employed, representing 42% employment rate.
+Out of these, 10 million were employed, representing a 42% employment rate.
 Another 8.2 million, equivalent to 35%, were engaged in subsistence agriculture and 9 out of every 10 employed Ugandans were working in the informal sector” Financial reporting is the accounting process for communicating financial information about the company to various stakeholders.
-Financial reports are prepared basing on the GAAPs.
-Financial reporting involves: financial statements that is to say statement of financial position, statement of changes in equity, income statement and cash flow statement.
+Financial reports are prepared basing on GAAPs.
+Financial reporting involves financial statements that is to say statements of financial position, statement of changes in equity, income statements and cash flow statement.
 These provide information about the assets, liabilities, equity, revenues, expenses, incomes and many more over a specific period of time, Notes to the financial statements; they are additional disclosures and explanations that accompany the financial statements, Management Discussion and Analysis; this is a section in the annual report of the financial statements where management provides analysis and commentary on the financial performance, results of operations among other things and Auditor’s report which is prepared by the external auditor.
 Financial reporting has various importance which include raising capital, reassurance (by suppliers and customers to form predictive opinions regarding future performance and viability), assisting the management in assessing the financial performance and making strategic decisions among others.
 There are various financing opportunities to the agribusiness enterprises in Uganda today which include bank loans, private investors, government grants, subsidies.
 To be more specific Uganda Development Bank has a lot of to give to agribusiness enterprises but for a farmer to access that money, he/she must have records of a minimum of three years which is very rare in the agriculture sector of Uganda.

 Problem statement